-We aim to assess any complaint fairly, consistently and promptly to determine whether it should be upheld and, if so, what remedial action or redress may be appropriate.
-We shall resolve it at the earliest opportunity with the aim of doing so within 8 weeks of receipt.
+We aim to assess any complaint fairly, consistently and promptly to determine whether it should be upheld and if any remedial action or redress may be appropriate.
+We aim to resolve your complaint at the earliest opportunity within 8 weeks of receipt.

 To enable us to remedy the situation in a speedy and efficient manner, we have a documented, formal complaints procedure, details of which are shown below.

-2) If you complain to us but we are satisfied that the complaint relates to activities or services provided by another firm, or the complaint relates to us and another firm jointly; we will refer the matter on to that firm (so they can consider your complaint).
-We will do this promptly and tell you what we have done.
-We will also provide you with the other firm’s contact details.
+2) If you complain to us but we are satisfied the complaint relates to activities or services provided by another firm, or the complaint relates to us and another firm jointly; we will refer the matter on to that firm so they can consider your complaint in accordance with their own procedure.

 Final response –This will either: